Two games, four teams, 40 players. Choose wisely, and you could turn $10 into more than $400.

 It’s been an okay start to life in the playoffs for Sam LaPorta, at least from an individual stat standpoint - I’m sure he wouldn’t complain about the 2-0 record.
 The rookie tight end caught all three of his targets and collected just 14 yards in the Wild Card Round against the Rams, but he did salvage the day with a touchdown in the middle of the second quarter.
 LaPorta couldn’t get back on the scoreboard again in the next round versus the Buccaneers, but he did rattle off nine receptions for 65 yards instead.

-Fantasy wise, the 49ers were more stringy against tight ends than wide receivers in the 2023-24 season.
+Fantasy-wise, the 49ers were more stingy against tight ends than wide receivers in the 2023-24 season.
 Their average of 11.0 points allowed per game in PPR scoring was just outside of the league’s top 10, and the 0.2 touchdowns per game they provided opponents lined up at the position isn’t something for LaPorta pickers to be excited about.
 San Francisco still gave up the third-most passing yards per contest in the league, and its defense’s score rate of 33.9 came in at 20th.
-The Niners also allowed opponents to score on 54.5 percent of their red zone trips, which placed them almost dead in the middle of the NFL in that stat.
+The Niners also allowed opponents to score on 54.5 percent of their red-zone trips, placing them near the middle of the NFL in that stat.

 Tier 3: Isaiah Likely